 I hope you'll like this recipe and please if you make this recipe, snap a pic and hashtag it #amiraspantry — I love to see your creations on Instagram, Facebook, Twitter!

 Don’t want to miss a recipe?
 Sign up for the FREE Amira's Pantry newsletter delivered to your inbox with lots of tips and surprises!
 And stay in touch with me on Facebook, Twitter, Pinterest, and Instagram for all the latest updates.

-- 1 medium onion diced about 1/2 cup.
+- 1 medium onion finely chopped about ½ cup.

-- 1 cup panco breadcrumbs.
+- 1 cup panko breadcrumbs.